-If you are a small business you may pay yourself, your partners or even casual workers adhoc amounts each week or month.
-These transactions need to capture the right codes and also be included in your bank recs.
-As long the correct amount of tax is paid and the employers obligations are met then the business owner is doing everything right.
+If you are a small business you may pay yourself, your partners or even casual workers ad hoc amounts each week or month.
+These transactions need to capture the right codes and also be included in your bank reconciliations.
+As long the correct amount of tax is paid and the employers obligations are met, the business owner is doing everything right.
 We’ll show you how some small companies manage these transactions.

 Purchasing Assets — Company Vehicle

 There will be times when larger equipment is purchased and it’s paid for from your operating cash flow.
 In this situation the asset isn’t written off as an immediate expense but depreciated every year for a certain number of years.
 You’ll learn how to code this type of transaction correctly.

-This MYOB course is included with all our MYOB training courses for one low price and either 12 month’s or Lifetime Course Access.
-Check out our specials page to see if you are eligible for a discounted price!
+Our MYOB Bank Reconciliation Training Course is included with all our MYOB training courses for one low price and either 12 month’s or Lifetime Course Access.
+Check out our Specials Page to see if you are eligible for a discounted price!

 Who should do this MYOB course?

 The MYOB Bank Reconciliation course is best completed after the MYOB Day-to-Day Transactions Course because it progresses nicely from the daily transactions course.
 However, the training workbook that is included with this course is fully self contained, so any student can perform the tasks in this workbook without having completed the MYOB Day-to-Day transactions course first.

 Although not crucial, the experience of working with banking transactions that are both cash based (using the banking module) and accruals based (using the sales and purchases modules), as well as receiving these payments and having the ability to go back and edit them if mistakes are made, is important and very beneficial for doing this course.